HTTP Sniffer and Protocol Analyzer

-HTTP sniffers however, provide in-depth information on every aspect of loading a webpage and/or any web resource including but not limited to built-in HTML, CSS, JS, JSON, XML syntax highlighters, JSON and XML tree structure viewers, built-in image viewers, automatic server error and performance bottlenecks detecting and even website structure tree viewer.
+HTTP sniffers, however, provide in-depth information on every aspect of loading a webpage and/or any web resource including but not limited to built-in HTML, CSS, JS, JSON, XML syntax highlighters, JSON and XML tree structure viewers, built-in image viewers, automatic server error and performance bottlenecks detecting and even website structure tree viewer.
 With some sniffers, you can modify and reply back modified HTTP requests to the web server to test it with various conditions in order to reproduce and fix website errors.

-Some advanced HTTP sniffers can visualize your traffic in form of charts or diagrams and generate HTTP traffic reports.
+Some advanced HTTP sniffers can visualize your traffic in the form of charts or diagrams and generate HTTP traffic reports.